GENIE-MC-Community/GENIESupport/README.md

 * Download source from [GNU](http://ftp.gnu.org/gnu/autoconf/) and build.
 * etc.

+For Ubuntu, you also probably need `libtool`:

+* `sudo apt-get install libtool`

+If you are using `gcc` 5, you may have trouble building ROOT5.
+Some versions will not compile unless you edit the configuration files by hand.
+(The ROOT team is not supporting ROOT5 for `gcc` 5 and they request users to move to ROOT6, but we have not completed that transition yet.)
+We have had luck with ROOT `v5-34-30` using `gcc` 5.2.

 Finally, the default checkout method for packages living in GitHub is ssh (because it was easier for me to configure at Fermilab).
 If you run into "permission denied" errors, try using the `https` checkout flag,